 Conclusion – My Final Thoughts on the Top Writing Mistakes

-I collected the top 10 writing mistakes last year, based on my observations among non-native speakers on YouTube and social media accounts.
-I wrote them on index cards for record-keeping because I know I will write about them someday.
+I collected the top 10 writing mistakes last year based on my observations among non-native speakers on YouTube and social media accounts.
+I wrote them on index cards for record-keeping because I knew I would write about them someday.

 So, there you go, my friend.
-These are the top writing mistakes I often observed from most writers, especially non-native speaking freelance writers.
+These are the top writing mistakes I often observed from most writers, primarily non-native-speaking freelance writers.
 As I mentioned earlier, it’s linguistically involved from our mother tongues.